 The client’s personality will make this unique.
 Observing carefully and listening, then following my gut feelings about contextual solutions that connect people to the spirit of the place.

 Amazing!
 When it comes to styling, what are some of your favorite material and plant combinations?

-I love using contrasting materials beside one another – smooth beside rough, translucent beside solid, bright light fading into shadow and so on.
-Atelier Vierkant pots, local crushed gravel, stone from the site, and plant materials that are resilient.
+I love using contrasting materials beside one another – smooth beside rough, translucent beside solid, bright light fading into shadow, and so on.
+Atelier Vierkant pots, local crushed gravel, stone from the site, and resilient plant materials.
 Materials that look like they originate from the site.

 I think this is super important with any design.
 It allows the design to be a more orderly version of the existing landscape.
 When it comes to your creative process, what does that look like?

 Above all else, I focus on the context and my initial read of a site.
 This is where the design vision originates.
 We are known for constantly refining the original design vision throughout the design process, without deviating from the project narrative we establish.
 I think this has to happen in landscape design, because there are so many moving parts, as ideas bounce around between all the designers on the team.